 In my practice, I address this issue with patients on a weekly if not daily basis.
 The patients that I have helped have most likely been taking antacids or the more harmful drugs for years.
 I have helped many to return to normal dietary practices without medications.
 It starts with healing the stomach while supporting the return of normal stomach enzymes and ultimately healthy stomach acid.
 What’s exciting is that many people who have recovered often discover that many other facets of their health and energy are restored.

 Returning the natural acid strength of the stomach provides a sustainable solution to an otherwise unmanageable condition.
-Once we engage a program to restore gut health, I work with my patients throughout their course of treatment and any dietary modifications that may be involved.
-The time it takes to restore a healthy gut and the ability to eat more normally will vary among individuals.
+I work with my patients throughout a recommended course of nutritionals and any dietary modifications that may be involved.
+There are no guarantees and the time it takes to restore a healthy gut and the ability to eat more normally will vary among individuals.
 However, I can usually assure my patients that there will be a light at the end of the tunnel.
-When we reach the point of successfully overcoming years of discomfort and misery, patients are often ecstatic at the change in their life.
+Reaching the point of successfully overcoming years of discomfort and misery can be life changing and patients are often ecstatic.
 They are smiling and happy patients who have finally gotten relief!